 I work Psychodynamically, which can sometimes also be described as a relational approach.
 What this means is that I'm both interested in understanding what is happening in the present for you and also thinking about whether there may be patterns from your past, which impact your thoughts or your behaviour which are getting in the way of you living an enjoyable life.
 Sometimes these patterns can get repeated in our therapeutic relationship and it can be a safe place to explore the meaning of this together.

 I'm interested in thinking about the impact of significant life transitions such as becoming parents, parenting difficulties, bereavement including miscarriages, going back to work, career decisions, retirement, moving house, marriage and separation or divorce.
 I also support people with significant trauma such as experiences of domestic violence or sexual abuse, for men, women and the LGBT community.

 Sometimes you may already have a formal diagnosis such as depression or anxiety or at other times you just not feel quite right, not feel happy with your life and want some space to explore this further.

 Typically I would see you weekly at the same time each week for 50 minutes, but at times I also provide twice weekly therapy too.

 I understand that starting therapy is a big undertaking and I usually suggest that we have a few sessions to see if we both feel that we can work together.

-I am currently the Head of Talking Therapies at Wimbledon Guild and formerly the Director of Clinical Services at SurvivorsUK working with men who have experienced sexual violence.
+I have worked at senior management level for twelve years; formally the Head of Talking Therapies at Wimbledon Guild and the Director of Clinical Services at SurvivorsUK working with men who have experienced sexual violence.